 If you haven’t already, I encourage you to read the previous post so you can have the full picture.
-I’ve found that knowing what to do always has more depth if I know why I do it!
+I’ve found that knowing what to do always has much more depth if I know why I do it!

 So… how do I pray with my spouse?